 Hey, Sean, how you doing, man?

-Yeah, Sean, as well as this fourth indictment.
+Yeah, Sean, as far as this fourth indictment, first of all, the system is rigged.

-You know, Sean, you know, if if Trump is uh if the Democrats get their way and Trump is prosecuted for for any any of these charges, cheating will have been baked in the cake for all future elections.
+Deshaun, if the Democrats get their way and Trump is prosecuted for any of these charges, cheating will have been baked in the cake for all future elections.

 Why would you ever contest another election as a Republican for fear of being prosecuted criminally?